Nilefest/forexclicker.bot/README.md

-# forexclicker
+# ForexClicker
 Bot for Forex

 ----

 Old simple project.
-Simple autoclicker.
+A simple autoclicker for a friend.

+**WARNING!
+Don't use it**